San Francisco Heritage Sites

 Omega Library Centre

 DESCRIPTION: Founded by Joe Marshall of Omega Boys Club, this center is known for its academic preparation program for underprivileged youth.
-It is also known for Joe’s radio talk-show, “Street Soldiers.”
+It is also known for Joe’s radio talk show, “Street Soldiers.”

 DAYS & HOURS: Mon-Fri 9a-5p

-ADDRESS: 1060 Tennessee Street, San Francisco MAP
+ADDRESS: 1060 Tennessee Street, San Francisco, CA

 PHONE: 800-SOLDIER